EpiModel/EpiModel/README.md

 ### Applied Uses of EpiModel in the Scientific Literature

-EpiModel has been used in the following scientific journal articles.
+EpiModel and its extension packages have been used in the following scientific journal articles.
+If you are aware of others, send us an email at samuel.m.jenness@emory.edu) to be included in this list.

 #### HIV and Other Sexually Transmitted Infections